 Japan

-Other_Australia_______
+New South Wales, Australia

 If no option is selected, the Governing Law shall be deemed to be New York law.
 If the laws of the State of New York are designated as applicable, it is agreed that each transaction shall be enforceable as a "Qualified Financial Contract" within the meaning of the New York General Obligations Law § 5-701(b).